Isangeles/fire/README.md

 Of course, interpreting server responses with just Ncat will be difficult, that's why some kind of specialized program is recommended.
 [Burn Shell](https://github.com/isangeles/burnsh) is an example of a simple interface that enables the user to play the game hosted on the Fire server.

+Client programs use JSON based interface to communicate with the server via a set of requests and responses.

 For each new connection, server sends a logon response to client, which is JSON in following format:
 ```
 {"logon":true}